Michaeljogoh/Nest-User-Mangement/README.md

 # NestJs  User Mangement

-User mangement is an authentication application which users create an account and login , u upload profile picture , edit profile  and delete account.
+User mangement is an authentication application which users create an account and login , upload profile picture , edit profile  and delete account.

 ## Technologies Used